cube-js/cube/docs/content/Examples-Tutorials-Recipes/Recipes/using-ssl-connections-to-data-source.md

 - [MySQL][ref-config-db-mysql]
 - [Postgres][ref-config-db-postgres]

 To enable it, set the `CUBEJS_DB_SSL` environment variable to `true`.
-Cube.js can also be configured to use custom connection settings.
+Cube can also be configured to use custom connection settings.
 For example, to use a custom certificate authority and certificates, you could do the following:

 ```bash